tamzinblake/js3-mode/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

-(Several programs included and referenced here are GPL, so this is too why not.)